Skip to content

 KPG Run Overview

-KPG Run is a cross-platform desktop application that provides an intuitive interface for solving various power system optimization problems.
-It integrates production-grade solvers into a modern, user-friendly UI and includes built-in tools for visualizing optimization results.
-KPG Run also exports standardized result files that can be opened in KPG View.
+KPG Run is a cross-platform desktop application for solving various power system optimization problems.
+It provides a modern UI for running production-grade solvers and reviewing optimization results.
+KPG Run also exports result files compatible with KPG View.

 flowchart LR